gregphillips03/dsci401/README.md

 '''
 ```

-+ Each algorithm performs rather well, with the exception of the Gaussian Naive Bayes algorithm - which shouldn't come as too much of a shock.
++ Each algorithm performs rather well, with the exception of the Gaussian Naive Bayes algorithm - which shouldn't come as too much of a shock, as it's expecting a normal distribution.
 This, however, is just using <b>accuracy</b> as the error metric - but we can't always rely on a measurement to explain whether or not a model is good or bad.
 Models don't always spit out high performance measures when they're good, and they won't always spit out low numbers when they are bad.
 It's simply not that black and white.
 If it were, models would simply be akin to algebraic formulas; you'd plug your data in, let the model cogitate, then wait for it to spit you out a number (fingers crossed that it's a high number).

 + Instead, error metrics give you a good indication that you've built a model that's solid, and can be put to use.
 It's still the job of the scientist to verify that the model is actually valid.